Debt Relief Programs: How they work and

 If you decide to negotiate with your creditors yourself, here are some steps that you should follow:

 Keep in mind that your creditors are not obligated to settle with you and may even take you to court.
-If you lose, you’ll owe your balance, probably collection fees and court costs, and your creditor may be able to garnish your paycheck.
+If you lose, you’ll owe your balance, probably collection fees and court costs, and your creditor may be able to garnish your

 No creditor is under the obligation of settling with you.
 Reputable companies will not guarantee that it can “wipe out” your debts or clear your balances for “pennies on the dollar.”
 Your results will likely depend on how old